 “They have such a clean and neat shape and they’re so easy to care for!”
 Anne told me.
 We both agreed that they were aesthetically pleasing and that because they’re cute, more people are choosing to use them as decor.

-After reading on Pinterest (surprise, surprise) that air purifying plants were the new “need to have item of spring”, I also wanted to find out what the benefits of this was and what types they recommended.
+After reading on Pinterest that air purifying plants were the new “need to have item of spring”, I wanted to find out their benefits and what types they recommended.
 “I think that the colors have a real affect on people.
 It’s calming and serene,” Anne said when asked what was something good that comes out of buying one of these plants, aside from the fact it’s literally cleaning out the air around you.

 Air Purifying Plant Suggestions: